Summer Sun: Content

 Georgia Hubley's mother, Faith Hubley, died right before the band started working on the album.
 The Hubley family piano went into Yo La Tengo's practice space in Jersey City, and became the center piece for the sound of the album.

 On the album's style, The A.V.
 Club reviewer Keith Phipps notes that "Summer Sun finds Yo La Tengo in a twilight mood, interspersing instrumentals and one elongated jam (the tellingly titled 'Let's Be Still') between atmospheric, quietly ingratiating pop songs."

 Album cover

-The album is a double exposure shot taken in a New Jersey parking lot.
+The cover is a double exposure photograph taken in a New Jersey parking lot.

 Despite the title of the album, the cover shows the band wearing Winter coats.
 When asked about this odd juxtaposition, guitarist Ira Kaplan said: "We really need to get together with the Matador art department about that.
 We submitted eight rolls of film containing one shot after another of us in bathing suits.
 At the end of the session, the photographer requested one shot of us in our winter coats, "for his personal collection" we were assured.
 Imagine our dismay when the album came out."